 Knowing statistics, including trends like how much turnovers factor into wins/losses and why passing yards per game is valued more than ever in today’s game, will set you up for long-term success.

 - Choosing a safe sportsbook

 The next step is choosing an option that is safe and secure.
-Each of the offshore sportsbooks featured on our site has been reviewed by our team to ensure they are licensed and use the latest encryption methods for deposits and withdrawals.
+Each of the offshore sportsbooks featured on our site has been reviewed by our team to ensure they are legally authorized and use the latest encryption methods for deposits and withdrawals.

 We’ve vetted each site by placing bets over extended periods of time to make sure each one pays out winnings in a timely manner.
 Additionally, state-licensed sportsbooks are a safe option where available.

 - Practice responsible betting techniques

 After signing up at a sportsbook, determining how much money you can deposit is the most important step and should solely be based on your current financial situation.

 Betting on football should never cut into your living expenses or savings.
 Only deposit what you’re willing to lose and treat your bets like a stock market investment, where you’d be able to afford everything in your daily life should the worst happen.

 - Learn to manage your bankroll